DataDog/integrations-core/docs/dev/new_check_howto.md

 ### Write an integration test

-The [unit test above](#write-a-unit-test) does not check the collection logic.
+The [unit test above](#write-a-unit-test) doesn't check the collection logic.
 To test the logic, you need to create an environment for an integration test and write an integration test.

 #### Create an environment for the integration test

 The toolkit uses `docker` to spin up an Nginx container and lets the check retrieve the welcome page.

 To create an environment for the integration test, create a docker-compose file at `awesome/tests/docker-compose.yml` with the following contents:

 {{< code-block lang="yaml" filename="docker-compose.yml" collapsible="true" >}}